Aymensbc/coolArtists/README.md

 # coolArtists

-Cool Artist is a fully responsive web app that allows you to search for your faviourite musicians and view their upcoming events.
+Cool Artist is a fully responsive web app that allows you to search for your faviourite musicians and view their upcoming and past events.
 It has been made using html , css and javascript.
 Icons have been taken from Font Awesome.
 Jest has been used for testing.

+Architecture is Client Server Architecture.

 Internet connection is required for font awesome icons to appear

 Instructions:
 1.Run npm install
 2.Run the project on port 8000 by typing "node server.js" in the terminal.